Stellar streams and dark substructure: the diffusion regime: Perturbations to the stream

 \section{Perturbations to the stream}

-In Section~\ref{sec:inhomogeneity}, we derived the one-dimensional power spectrum of velocity injections into a stellar stream.
+In Section~\ref{sec:inhomogeneity}, we derived the one-dimensional power spectrum of integrated velocity injections into a stellar stream.
 In this section we now derive the stream's response in phase space to these velocity injections.
-Since we focus on the regime of many small encounters, it is appropriate to treat the effect of the encounters as a diffusive process via the Fokker-Planck approach.
+Since we focus on the regime of many small encounters, it is appropriate to treat the effect of the encounters as a diffusive process via the Fokker--Planck approach.
 That is, the displacement of an individual star by a single encounter can be assumed to be much less than the width of the phase-space distribution function $f(x,v,t)$ of the stream stars.
-Further, we assume that the perturbation to the distribution function induced by encounters remains small, so that we can work to linear order in perturbations around a uniform zeroth-order distribution function $f_0(v,t)$.
-This second approximation will eventually break down at sufficiently late times due to the continuous heating by encounters.
-We will return to this point below.
+Further, we assume that spatially varying perturbations to the distribution function remain small, so that we can work to linear order in perturbations around a uniform zeroth-order distribution function $f_0(v,t)$.
+Note, however, that we still allow $f_0(v,t)$ to be altered by the continuous heating induced by encounters.

-Let the stream's distribution function thus be $f(x,v,t)=f_0(v,t)+f_1(x,v,t)$, where $f_1$ is the perturbation to $f$ which we will treat at linear order.
-In the Fokker-Planck approximation, $f$ satisfies the Boltzmann equation
+Let the stream's distribution function thus be $f(x,v,t)=f_0(v,t)+f_1(x,v,t)$, where $f_0$ is spatially uniform and $f_1$ is a small spatially varying perturbation that we will treat at linear order.
+In the Fokker--Planck approximation, $f$ satisfies the Boltzmann equation

 where we assume that the diffusion coefficients $C=(\diff/\diff t)\Delta v$ and $D=(\diff/\diff t)\Delta v^2$, which represent the velocity injection and its square per unit time, respectively, depend on position $x$ but not velocity $v$.
-Note that $C$ is a perturbative quantity in that its spatial average is 0.
-Conversely, we will neglect spatial variation in $D$, and consequently we also neglect its time variation, since its spatial average is time independent.
-We will discuss the impact of this approximation in Section~\ref{sec:D}.
-Separating Eq.~(\ref{BE}) into equations for the spatial average and the perturbations yields
+These diffusion coefficients connect directly to the results of Section~\ref{sec:inhomogeneity}.
+In particular, $C$ is the external acceleration of stream stars along the stream track and satisfies